 τέχνη, technē, noun, "art, skill" A "technical" notion is one that has been crafted and is a product of theorizing.
 The contrast is with "ordinary" notions.
 These are notions we have before we theorize.
 The contrast is relative to time.
 At the time of Socrates in the 5th century BCE, belief and desire are ordinary notions.
 This, though, does not mean that their notions of belief and desire are the same as ours.

 5. [T]his is not the view scholars took until fairly recently.
 They went on the assumption that the notion of a free will is an ordinary notion, part of the repertory of notions in terms of which the ordinary person thinks about things and in terms of which the ancient Greeks must have already been thinking all along.
 And on this assumption, of course, there is no place for the question of when the ancients first came to think of human beings as having a free will.

 Not too long ago [in the last hundred years], it was thought among historians of Ancient philosophy that free will is an ordinary notion the Ancient philosophers had all along.

 6. The assumption that the Greeks all along must have been thinking of human beings as having a free will seems truly astounding nowadays.
 For, if we look at Greek literature from Homer onwards, down to long after Aristotle, we do not find any trace of a reference to, let alone a mention of, a free will.
 This is all the more remarkable, as Plato and in particular Aristotle had plenty of occasion to refer to a free will.
 But there is no sign of such a reference in their works.

-To understand the assumption Ross and earlier scholars make, we have to
+free will?
+To understand the assumption Ross and earlier scholars make, we

-take into account the following.
-Let us assume that it is a fact that, at least
+have to take into account the following.
+Let us assume that it is a fact

-is reasonable enough, that this is what the Greeks believed all along.
+assume, as is reasonable enough, that this is what the Greeks believed all

 Socrates, 469-399 BCE